IgniteUI/igniteui-docfx/jp/components/linear_progress.md

 ```

 And now let's create a simple example in which we are going to simulate a continuous process, that is triggered on button click.
 In addition you can notice
-that the speed of loading depends on the `max` attribute that we are set to our `igx-linear-bar`.
-In first case our max value is set to 200 and loads quite slower,
-than in the second where is set to 100(default value).
+that the speed of loading depends on the `max` attribute that we have set to our `igx-linear-bar`.
+In the first case our max value is set to 200 and loads slower than in the second where it is set to 100 (default value).
 So let's see the code...

 ```html
 ...